MicrosoftDocs/azure-docs/articles/sql-database/sql-database-connect-query-portal.md

 > [!NOTE]
 * Email accounts (for example, outlook.com, gmail.com, yahoo.com, and so on) aren't yet supported as AD admins.
 Make sure to choose a user created either natively in the Azure AD, or federated into the Azure AD.
-* Azure AD admin sign-in doesn't work with accounts that have 2-factor authentication enabled.
+* Azure AD admin sign in doesn't work with accounts that have 2-factor authentication enabled.

 1. Select **All Resources** from the left-hand menu and then select your SQL Server.